How to Stay Updated on Specialty Coffee — One Great Story With Your Morning Cup

 One great story with your morning cup beats a feed of fifty.
 And the prompt carries your taste: deep in filter this month, espresso next?
 Edit one sentence tonight, and tomorrow's edition follows suit.

-See it live: the latest edition
+See it live: yesterday's edition

 So here's a real example.
-This is the edition from July 5, 2026 of exactly this newsletter — written by the agent that morning, based on the example prompt from this guide.
+This is yesterday's edition of exactly this newsletter — written by the agent yesterday morning, based on the example prompt from this guide.
 Not a mockup: I run it myself on MorningMail.

-Edition from July 5, 2026
+Edition from August 21, 2026

 One click creates your own editable copy — change the prompt, the delivery time, everything.